Nicko van Someren: Businesses

 In 2019, van Someren joined Absolute Software Corporation as CTO.

-Accomplishments
+Honours

-In 2008 Dr. van Someren was elected as a Fellow of the Royal Academy of Engineering in the UK.
+In 2008 van Someren was elected as a Fellow of the Royal Academy of Engineering.

 Work in computer security

 Van Someren has published numerous papers in the field of computer security.
 In 1998 he co-authored a paper with Adi Shamir introducing the concept of key finding attacks.
 A statistical key finding attack was used by van Someren to locate the signature verification keys used by Microsoft to validate the signatures on MS-CAPI plug-ins.
 One of these key was later discovered to be referred to as the NSAKEY by Microsoft, sparking some controversy.